-- (1) Total return measured by (i) subtracting the average closing price per share/unit for the first ten trading days of the performance period (the "Beginning Price") from the sum of (a) the average closing price per share/unit for the last ten trading days ending on the date that is 15 days prior to the end of the performance period plus (b) the aggregate amount of dividends/distributions paid with respect to a share/unit during such period (the result being referred to as the "Value Increase") and (ii) dividing the Value Increase by the Beginning Price.
-The performance period for the 2008 and January 2009 awards begins on June 30, 2008 and June 30, 2009 while the December 2009 and 2010 awards begins on June 30, 2010, and all awards end on the third anniversary of such dates. - (2) The Partnership's position for the December 2009 and the 2010 grants is measured by the Partnership's placement in a particular quartile rather than its specific rank against the peer group.
+- 1) Total return measured by (i) subtracting the average closing price per share/unit for the first ten trading days of the performance period (the "Beginning Price") from the sum of (a) the average closing price per share/unit for the last ten trading days ending on the date that is 15 days prior to the end of the performance period plus (b) the aggregate amount of dividends/distributions paid with respect to a share/unit during such period (the result being referred to as the "Value Increase") and (ii) dividing the Value Increase by the Beginning Price.
+The performance period for the 2011 awards begins on June 30, 2011, and all awards end on the third anniversary of such date. - 2) Award level based on Partnership Position and linear interpolation as described above.